erozner/ACDCTCP/README.md

 http://ericrozner.com/papers/he2016sigcomm.pdf

 ###### Installation details:
 The source code is set up to work with Open vSwitch v2.3.2 and Linux kernel 3.18.0.
 Our systems ran Ubuntu.
-Copy the datapath.c file to the the relevant directory in OVS and compile.
+Copy the datapath.c file to the the relevant directory in OVS, change the "BRIDGE_NAME" variable in the code, and compile.
+Please note this code is a research prototype and we cannot provide extensive support.

 ###### Bibtex Citation:
 ```